bra1nDump/ai-task-vscode/docs/use-cases-and-direction.md

 - Rename release.ts chase-bread.ts, and its test file
 - ...I have not actually completed this and continued coding the way I knew how

-# [90% achievable with a more reliable simpler solution] Using summarization figure out what files to consider modifying in the first place, as well as what should be added as context
+# [Later] Using summarization figure out what files to consider modifying in the first place, as well as what should be added as context

+[90% achievable with a more reliable simpler solution]

 ## Primitives required